Weiqifan1/simpel_webcrawl/README.md

-# Simpel webcrawler
-Simpel webcrawler by ImpossibleCollege
+# Simpel Webcrawler by ImpossibleCollege

 ## Documentation
 With the help of BeautifulSoup, write a web crawler that collects links from websites recursively.
 Make use of the networkx package to visualize the graph of links.
 You want to create a DiGraph.